junosuarez/objectid/README.md

     objectid.isValid('4frsdef43wzx')
     // => false

-New in version 1.1, `objectid.isValid` returns true for `mongodb` native driver `ObjectID` objects, or any other representations with a `.toString` method which returns the hex string encoding of a valid objectid.
+`objectid.isValid` returns true for `mongodb` native driver `ObjectID` objects, or any other representations with a `.toString` method which returns the hex string encoding of a valid objectid.

+Calling `objectid` with an existing objectid - whether a string, an object created by this module, an objectid created by another driver (such as the result of a query) - will cast the value to an instanceof this module.
+It will throw if the argument is not a valid ObjectId.

 ## running the tests